Sudan: Major improvement in business environment

 Renewed interest in oil and gas is likely as companies benefit from improved security in parts of the country as well as more favourable conditions from a government keen to attract investment in exploration work.
 The gold mining sector is likely to continue to see a rapid expansion that has helped Sudan become Africa's third largest gold exporter in just a few years.
 Activity in the nascent financial services sector, agriculture, pharmaceuticals and chemicals and consumer goods sector is also likely to increase.

 Proceed with caution

 While it is hard to overstate the potential for improvements that will come with the removal of US sanctions, Sudan will remain a challenging investment environment.
 Political reforms are largely cosmetic and power remains firmly in the hands of President Omar al Bashir and the National Intelligence and Security Service (NISS).
 As a result, contract re-negotiation, arbitrary tax demands, corruption and political interference will remain key risks.
-This includes, for example, the promising gold mining sector where the NISS has a strong influence and will likely retain control even after the end of US sanctions.
+This includes, for example, the promising gold mining sector where the NISS has a strong influence and will likely retain control.

 Nonetheless, these challenges are not unique to Sudan but can be found in many other jurisdictions in the region, many of which have attracted international investors operating successful businesses.
 Some of these companies have already expressed tentative interest in expanding their business to Sudan.
-While an immediate flood of investment is unlikely following 12 July, we expect momentum to build up gradually as companies go through the careful process of weighing up opportunities and risks, a balance which is about to look more favourably than it has for many years.
+While an immediate flood of investment is unlikely, we expect momentum to build up gradually as companies go through the careful process of weighing up opportunities and risks, a balance which is about to look more favourable than it has for many years.